Blaine-Rob5000/STECH-Capstone/README.md

 # API Reference

-The title and credits screen includes ui buttons to continue a saved game, start a new game, quit the game, and to open the options sub-menu.
+The title and credits screen includes GUI buttons to continue a saved game, start a new game, quit the game, and to open the options sub-menu.

 ![alt text](https://github.com/Blaine-Rob5000/STECH-Capstone/blob/Images/TitleScreen.PNG "Title Screen")

-The options sub-menu has sliders to control the volume of game sound effects and music and a button to save these preferences to a file.
+The options sub-menu has GUI sliders to control the volume of game sound effects and music and a button to save these preferences to a file.
 (Saved preferences are automatically loaded when the game is run.)

 ![alt text](https://github.com/Blaine-Rob5000/STECH-Capstone/blob/Images/OptionsMenu.PNG "Options Menu")